zpl-zak/NEON86/README.md

 ## Documentation

-You can review the NEON86 Lua API on the following page: [](DOCUMENTATION.md).
-It explains how the project is set up as well as provide a list of all Lua API functions and modules you can use to create your tiny game.
+You can review NEON86 API by reading [the cheatsheet](docs/neon86_cheatsheet.pdf).
+It is still work in progress.

 ## License